FlatBuffers IDL Support

 - Python: dataclasses plus registration helpers

-- Go/Rust/C++: native structs and Fory metadata
+- C++, Go, and Rust: native structs and Fory metadata

 The serialization format is Fory binary protocol, not FlatBuffers wire format.